ssslaad/SwiggyClone/README.md

  - Minify & Compress file for prod build (using command `npx parcel build index.html`)
  - Consistent Hashing, Code Splitting, Differential Bundling, Diagnostics of app, Handle Errors
  - HTTPs (SSL)
+## Folders Created by Parcel:
+### dist
+Build folder created and used by parcel
+### parcel-cache
+Cache the files / build and helps in building the dev project faster.

 # Dependencies
 Dev Dependencies - Required in Development phase (using -D)